Glenn Stok

 Those days are gone, and we don't know if the earnings downturn resulted from changes made to the platform or if Google's algorithms contributed to it.

 Investing $655 might not be practical for most authors these days.
 But how might it work if some people with available funds would invest more?
-That might balance out, so fewer authors would be needed for this venture.
+That might balance out, so fewer authors owning shares would be needed for this venture to have a majority vote.

 High-five anticipating success